-- 3. Affix an elbow bend into the forebay wall.
+- 1. Bolt the turbine to a turbine stand or base which allows at least 500mm clearance between the turbine and the ground.
+This clearance is required to prevent splashback that will disrupt turbine performance.
+The turbine stand should be made from concrete with the six M16 foundation bolts embedded. - 2.
+Attach the gate valve to the nozzle injector pipe followed by a $\sim 120^{\circ}$ elbow bend which will connect to the penstock.
+The angle will depend on the site slope. - 3.
+Affix a 120° (or other) elbow bend into the forebay wall.
 This should be fitted with an atmospheric vent (hollow bent pipe), which allows air to escape from the penstock.
 The upper opening of the atmospheric vent should be higher than the water level in the forebay.
 Divert water away from the forebay or else block the top of the penstock pipe during the installation procedure. - 4.
-Affix a suitable elbow bend to the turbine to allow its connection to the penstock.
-A gate valve may also be installed at this point, if required. - 5.
 Start installing the penstock.
-Assembly can begin from either direction but it is usually easier to begin uphill the turbine is much easier to move around than the forebay is.
-The penstock should be well secured i.e. strongly supported with periodic anchors or buried at regular intervals to support its weight when full this is particularly important at any bends and at the bottom of the penstock so that PowerPal cannot be knocked over.
-At least two people should handle the penstock, one uphill and one downhill, until it is fitted into both elbow bends.
+Assembly can begin from either direction.
+The penstock should be well secured i.e. supported or buried at regular intervals to support its weight when full this is particularly important at the bottom of the penstock so that PowerPal cannot be knocked over.
+Several people may be required to install the penstock until it is fitted into both elbow bends.